ShivamaniG/CarrerLy/README.md

 - **Flask**: Handles API endpoints for serving career recommendation data.
 - **scikit-learn**: Used for implementing machine learning models that generate career recommendations.

+## UI Screenshots

+For a visual representation of the user interface, download and view the [UI Screenshots PDF](UI_SCEENSHOTS.pdf).

  ### Getting Started

 ```bash